SASB: CG-AA-430b.1; CG-AA-430b.3; CG-AA-440a.1; FB-FR-430a.3

 Walmart’s Global Responsible Sourcing Compliance Policy establishes requirements for our merchandising and sourcing associates to buy and source from responsible supply chains, including by:

 Additionally, Walmart’s Global Forced Labor Prevention policy sets requirements for all Walmart associates regarding the prevention of forced labor and conveys the expectation that our suppliers uphold the principles in the policy.
-The policy makes clear Walmart’s endorsement of forced labor prevention principles, that workers should understand the terms and conditions of their employment, and that workers should have freedom of movement.
+The policy makes clear Walmart’s endorsement of forced labor prevention principles, that workers should not have to pay to get a job, that workers should understand the terms and conditions of their employment, and that workers should have freedom of movement.
 It reiterates the expectation that merchandising and sourcing associates not knowingly buy or source from suppliers producing products using forced labor, including underage labor or involuntary prison labor, in their operations or their supply chain, and communicate expectations and hold suppliers accountable to the Walmart Standards for Suppliers and our Forced Labor Prevention requirements.

 Failure to comply with these policies may result in disciplinary action, up to and including termination.

-Walmart merchandising and sourcing associates are trained on our Global Responsible Sourcing Compliance Policy, our Standards for Suppliers and our responsible sourcing expectations on an ongoing basis.
-This training introduces new merchants to the Responsible Sourcing program while updating program understanding among seasoned business partners.
-In FY2021, we provided training to more than 2,700 participants globally.
+Walmart merchandising and sourcing associates are trained on our Global Responsible Sourcing Compliance Policy, our Standards for Suppliers and our Responsible Sourcing expectations on an ongoing basis.
+This training introduces new merchants to the Responsible Sourcing program while updating program understanding with experienced merchants.

 In addition to training Walmart associates, we provide tools and resources to suppliers through various channels, including our corporate website to help them understand our expectations and to help them make improvements in their supply chains.
-Since 2017, more than 140,000 training sessions have been completed by suppliers, including training on key areas such as the Standards for Suppliers.
-Additionally, after disclosing their production facilities to Walmart, suppliers receive email communications reiterating our Standards for Suppliers and providing references to resources to help them understand and meet Responsible Sourcing requirements.
-In FY2021, over 12,500 of these communications were sent to suppliers globally.
+Additionally, when suppliers with facilities within the scope of our Responsible Sourcing auditing program disclose those facilities to us, Walmart sends those suppliers email communications reiterating our Standards for Suppliers and providing references to resources to help them understand and meet Responsible Sourcing requirements.
 Finally, Walmart associates also provide individual guidance, including when suppliers or merchants reach out with questions and when audit results are shared with suppliers.

 We take a risk-based approach to monitoring suppliers’ facilities for compliance with our Standards for Suppliers.
-This approach includes audits conducted by third parties and handling of allegations through our case management process that can include investigations.
+This approach includes audits conducted by third parties and handling of allegations through our case management process that may include investigations of facilities.

 Suppliers are responsible for providing an audit report for facilities that fall within the audit scope and for correcting non-compliances identified.
-We have associates dedicated to support suppliers through this process, including communicating with suppliers about our requirements and checking the validity of submitted audit reports.
-We also have associates dedicated to review each audit submitted and assign a rating to describe its compliance and risk level.
+Walmart associates support suppliers through the audit process, communicating with suppliers about our requirements and checking the validity of submitted audit reports.
+Associates also review each audit submitted and assign a rating to describe its compliance and risk level.
 Central audit administration teams partner with the compliance teams in each country in which we operate to support merchants in understanding their suppliers’ performance and any issues that warrant supplier engagement, as well as communicating with suppliers about audit results and expected next steps.

-Facilities are assigned color ratings based on their compliance and risk levels.
-These ratings may come from audits or investigations.
+Audited Facilities are assigned color ratings based on their compliance and risk levels

 Suppliers may also be given consequences for substantiated non-compliances.
 Suppliers may be assigned a “strike” where they are directly responsible for non-compliant activities (i.e., action on their part as opposed to on the part of one of their facilities) and for certain serious violations by their facilities.
 Ordinarily three “strikes” within a two-year period will lead to the termination of a relationship with Walmart.
 Walmart may also choose to sever its relationship with a supplier based on a single instance or event, as circumstances warrant.

-Walmart has several mechanisms for workers (and anyone with relevant information) to raise concerns directly to Walmart, and we require facilities producing for Walmart private brands to post signage in the local language that details how workers can use these mechanisms.
+Walmart has several mechanisms for workers (and anyone with relevant information) to raise concerns directly to Walmart.
+For example, we provide a 24/7 global helpline that is available in 29 languages.
+This is in addition to the globally accessible email (firstname.lastname@example.org) and website (walmartethics.com).
+We also provide posters to suppliers to place in their facilities in the local language detailing how workers can use these mechanisms.

-If we receive information alleging serious violations of our Standards by suppliers or their facilities, we manage those allegations through a case management process.
-Our escalation criteria are informed by principles from the four International Labour Organization fundamental principles and rights at work.
-In some cases, these efforts involve engaging with suppliers directly to discuss the allegations, clarify expectations and follow-up on remediation.
+If we receive information alleging serious violations of our Standards by a supplier or its facilities, we open a case.
+Our case management and escalation criteria are informed by the International Labour Organization Fundamental Principles and Rights at Work.
+In some cases, we engage suppliers directly to discuss the allegations, clarify expectations and follow-up on remediation.
 In more serious cases, we deploy a team of Walmart investigators to gather facts about the allegations through on-site visits to facilities or through other means.
-For example, serious allegations that may warrant in-depth scrutiny could include indicators of forced labor, such as restriction of movement and excessive recruitment fees.
-In FY2021, 843 cases were managed related to more serious allegations of non-compliances with our Standards for Suppliers.
+For example, serious allegations that may warrant in-depth scrutiny could include indicators of forced labor, such as restriction of movement and payment of recruitment fees.
+In FY2022, we managed over 700 cases related to more serious allegations of non-compliances with our Standards for Suppliers.

-However, certain non-compliance with our standards can result in consequences up to and including termination of a supplier’s relationship with Walmart and our subsidiaries and/or a supplier’s ability to use a particular facility for Walmart production.
-Whether resulting from audits or cases, when higher-risk findings that could lead to a red rating (for a facility) or a strike (for a supplier) are identified, the compliance teams work with the relevant merchant teams to communicate the results, any business consequences and/or remediation expectations to the supplier.
-In FY2021, 26 facilities received a red rating.
-Since 2012, Walmart has stopped doing business with 37 suppliers in response to serious violations of our Standards.
+Where those serious issues are not remediated over time or extremely serious issues are identified through audits or cases, it can result in consequences up to and including termination of a supplier’s relationship with Walmart and/or a supplier’s ability to use a particular facility for Walmart production.
+When higher-risk findings that could lead to a red rating (for a facility) or a strike (for a supplier) are identified, the compliance teams work with the relevant merchant teams to communicate the results, any business consequences and/or remediation expectations to the supplier.
+In FY2022, 27 facilities received a red rating.
+Since 2012, Walmart has stopped doing business with 39 suppliers in response to serious violations of our Standards.

 Walmart sources billions of dollars from diverse suppliers and uses business and philanthropic resources to help smaller producers access markets and grow.

-In India, Walmart has established the Vriddhi Supplier Development Program, which aims to train and prepare 50,000 of India’s micro-, small- and medium-sized enterprises (MSMEs) to “Make in India” for domestic and global supply chains by 2025.
-Through a collaboration with Swasti, the Walmart Vriddhi program aims to improve supplier capacity through training on business management, promotion of customer-centric strategies, workforce management and environmental sustainability.
-In December 2020, Walmart announced that it will triple its exports of goods from India to $10 billion each year by 2027.
-The new export commitment is expected to provide a significant boost to MSMEs in India.
+In India, Walmart is focusing on building supplier capabilities through Flipkart’s Samarth initiative and Walmart’s Vriddhi Supplier Development Program (Walmart Vriddhi) launched in 2019, which aims to train and prepare 50,000 of India’s micro-, small- and medium-sized enterprises (MSMEs) to “Make in India” for global supply chains by 2025.
+In December 2020, Walmart announced it will seek to triple its exports of goods from India to $10 billion per year by 2027.
+Walmart has sourced goods from India for more than 20 years, supporting local suppliers to build their capabilities and develop new product lines to meet international standards.
+We expect this commitment to provide a significant boost to suppliers in India.

-Retail markets with leading small producer sourcing programs include Mexico, Central America, South Africa and India.
-These businesses also have specialized supplier development programs focused on subject matter experts (SME), including examples such as Adopta Una PyME (“Adopt a SME”), Una Mana Para Crecer (“A Helping Hand”), Tierrra Fértil (“Fertile Soil”), and our South Africa Supplier Development Program that has procured more than $72 million of products from small and medium enterprises since 2012.
+Retail markets with small producer sourcing programs include Mexico, Central America, South Africa and India.
+These businesses also have specialized supplier development programs focused on small and medium enterprises (SMEs), including examples such as Adopta Una PyMe ("Adopt an SME"), Una Mana Para Crecer ("A Helping Hand to Grow"), Tierra Fértil ("Fertile Soil"), Pequeño Productor ("Small Farmer")7, and our South Africa Supplier Development Program (which as of December 31, 2021 has procured over R1.5 billion from suppliers since inception.8

 Walmart uses its sourcing strategies to foster equity and inclusion of underrepresented and disadvantaged groups while enhancing our product offering.
-Walmart’s supplier inclusion program provides companies owned and operated by racial and ethnic minorities, women, veterans, members of the LGBTQ+ community and people with disabilities equal access to work with us while at the same time growing their business.
+Walmart’s supplier inclusion program provides companies owned and operated by racial and ethnic minorities, women, veterans, members of the LGBTQ+ community and people with disabilities opportunities to grow their business by supplying products or services to Walmart.
 A diverse supply chain helps us deliver the products and services our customers want and need at affordable prices.

 Made in USA